The Supplement Industry Is Devastating The Environment–Can Algae Fix It?

 Fish oil supplements are produced by treating and processing mass-caught fish in order to extract the oil that fills the softgels you can buy at the drugstore.
 But as author Paul Greenberg noted in the New York Times in 2009, the fish that become fish oil are the bottom-of-the-food-chain dwellers menhaden.
 “Nearly every fish a fish eater likes to eat eats menhaden,” Greenberg wrote.
 “Bluefin tuna, striped bass, redfish, and bluefish are just a few of the diners at the menhaden buffet.
 All of these fish are high in omega-3 fatty acids but are unable themselves to synthesize them.
 The omega-3s they have come from menhaden.”
 As more of these fish disappear into softgels, the nutritional supply of more consumer-friendly fish has become threatened.

 Around 19 million (8% of the total population) adult Americans, lured by the health benefits, take omega-3 supplements in the form of fish oil.
 It’s far and away the most commonly consumed supplement in the country, and its ascent has been rapid: 8 million more people reported taking omega-3s in 2012 than did in 2007.
-As the demand for supplements continues to grow, Qualitas CEO Miguel Calatayud tells Fast Company, his company is setting out to offer a plant-based alternative to help offset some of the fish death that could accompany that growth.
+As the demand for supplements continues to grow, Qualitas CEO Miguel Calatayud tells Fast Company, his company is setting out to offer a plant-based alternative to the fish and krill supplements currently driving that growth and dominating the market.

 Qualitas has been cultivating algae in a 45-acre facility in Imperial, Texas, since 2012.
 It recently announced an expansion to a 100-acre facility in Columbus, New Mexico, in partnership with the commercial crop production company Green Stream Farms, which will more than triple Qualitas’s output.